andportnoy/hifive1-bootstrap/notes.md

 Link time optimization really helped a lot!
 We're saving way fewer registers in the interrupt handler and many functions are inlined.

+---
+Let's use a timer interrupt to check for button presses.
+Ideally this would be done using external interrupts instead.
+I was messing with a linker script to ensure that static global variables are placed in memory instead of flash.